Quantum thermal rectification via state-dependent two-photon dissipation

 Fig.~\ref{fig:fig4} presents the steady-state heat current \( \mathcal{J}_R \) and the corresponding rectification coefficient for \( \Gamma_R = 0 \).
-In the top panel, two configurations are compared: the forward direction (solid and dotted lines), where \( T_L = 2 \) is fixed and \( T_R \) is varied, and the reverse direction (dashed and dash-dotted lines), where the temperatures are interchanged.
-When the two-photon dissipation strength is very weak (\( \Gamma_L = 0.001 \); green curves), the forward and reverse heat currents nearly overlap, indicating negligible thermal rectification.
-This occurs because transport is dominated by the single-photon channel, which is symmetric under temperature exchange.
+In the top panel, two configurations are compared: the forward direction (solid and dotted lines), where \( T_L = 2 \) is fixed and \( T_R \) is varied, and the reverse direction (dashed and dash-dotted lines), where the temperatures are interchanged. {When the two-photon dissipation strength is very weak (\( \Gamma_L = 0.001 \); green curves), the forward and reverse currents almost coincide in absolute value (magnitude) and differ only by sign, indicating negligible thermal rectification.} This occurs because transport is dominated by the single-photon channel, which is symmetric under temperature exchange.

 However, when the two-photon coupling becomes stronger (\( \Gamma_L = 0.1 \); red curves), a noticeable asymmetry develops between the forward and reverse heat currents, resulting in a measurable rectification coefficient, as shown in the bottom panel of Fig.~\ref{fig:fig4}.
 This indicates that nonlinear interactions begin to influence thermal transport significantly.
 Despite this, the observed rectification remains weaker than in the case where only two-photon processes are active and single-photon dissipation is absent (see Fig.~\ref{fig:TwoPhotonRect}).
 The key difference lies in the system's behavior at low temperatures.
 As previously discussed, strong rectification arises when two-photon emission from the colder bath is suppressed due to insufficient thermal excitation, since such processes require at least two quanta.
 This leads to an effective blockade of reverse heat flow.
 In contrast, when single-photon processes are also present, energy can still be exchanged with the cold bath through one-photon transitions, even when the oscillator remains in a low-excitation state.
 As a result, the asymmetry that drives rectification is diminished: while the two-photon channel introduces directionality, the one-photon pathway provides a symmetric ``bypass'' that allows thermal transport in both directions.